Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Introduction

-Let us illustrate the problem we are solving as follows.
-In Figure 1, we show the product characteristics observable by the customer, where we see the product title, product text description, and images for the product.
-Our goal is to represent this information using a numerical vector $X_j$ of moderately high dimension (in our case, it has 2000 entries), which can be used to predict prices accurately.
+Let us illustrate the problem we are solving.
+Figure \ref{fig:detail-page} shows the product characteristics visible to customers, including the product title, description, and images.
+Our goal is to represent this information using a numerical vector $X_j$ of moderately high dimension (in our case it has 2000 entries), which can be used to predict prices accurately.
 Moreover, the representation needs to be algorithmic and scalable.

 The success of this approach depends on the existence of parsimonious structures behind images and text.
-Traditionally, analysts relied on human experts to represent the key features of products and find a low dimensional numerical representation $X_j$.
-Successful experts did produce low-dimensional representations for certain groups of products, which proved to be successful in building hedonic models (e.g., \cite{pakes2003reconsideration} reports very high accuracy for predicting computer prices).
+Traditionally, analysts relied on human experts to represent the key features of products by means of a low dimensional numerical representation, $X_j$.
+Successful experts did produce low-dimensional representations for certain groups of products, which proved to be successful in building hedonic models (e.g., \citealp{pakes2003reconsideration} reports very high accuracy for predicting computer prices).
 However, this approach does not scale well to many types of products and is prone to judgment biases.
-These issues raise important questions: When human experts succeed, what is the underlying reason?
-Can we replicate this success with artificial intelligence, and can these methods deliver scalable inference?
+These issues raise important questions: when human experts do succeed, what is the underlying reason?; can we replicate this success with artificial intelligence, and can these methods deliver scalable inference?